 - The book is complete.
 There are no placeholders or missing chapters.

 - The book is clean.
-You’ve proofread it.
+You’ve proofread using software and your own eyes.
 It’s tidy and formatted.

 - You are happy (enough) with your book and mentally prepared to receive feedback.

 If you keep thinking you need to “do one more editing pass” before showing the book to anyone, you’re probably stalling.
 If you’ve gone through it multiple times, chances are you’re ready, so take the plunge!

 The truth is, if you aren’t comfortable with the book you present to the beta team, you’ll be more likely to disregard any of their comments because you’ll think you ‘already know’ the problem.
 This will end up in receiving feedback poorly and result in a sub-par book.

 If you’ve got a large email list or well-visited website, then this should be SERIOUSLY easy for you.
 Just be organized and methodic about how you approach fans for being Betas.

 However, most of us don’t.
 So, in that case, we’ll need to roll up our sleeves and start finding your groove as you start to build relationships that protract into creating legit Betas.

 Yeah, I said it…”relationships.”
 Because good betas don’t do this kind of work for someone they just met or don’t’ even care about.
 So, to get your networking juices going, here are some ideas and steps to building legit betas:

 - Put a call for Beta Readers at the end of each of your books